joshkitt/cloud-certification/aws/aws-csaa.md

 - IPSECTunnel

 ### Bastion Hosts
-jump box
+- "jump box"

-Put one in your public subnet to authenticate and access your other servers
+- Put one in your public subnet to authenticate and access your other servers

-Make sure it only has port 22 traffic from your own IP you need, not from the security groups of your other instances
+- Make sure it only has port 22 traffic from your own IP you need, not from the security groups of your other instances

 # Analytics

 ### Athena
 https://docs.aws.amazon.com/athena/latest/ug/what-is.html
-Fast, cost-effective, interactive query service that makes it easy to analyze petabytes of data in S3 with no data warehouses or clusters to manage.
+- Fast, cost-effective, interactive query service that makes it easy to analyze petabytes of data in S3 with no data warehouses or clusters to manage.

-SQL to query
+- SQL to query

-JDBC/ODBC driver available
+- JDBC/ODBC driver available

-Charged per query and per amount of data scanned
+- Charged per query and per amount of data scanned

-CSV, JSON, ORC, AVRO, and Parquet
+- CSV, JSON, ORC, AVRO, and Parquet

-Exam tip: Use Athena to analyze data directly on S3
+- __Exam tip: Use Athena to analyze data directly on S3__

 ### EMR
+- Elastic Map Reduce
-Big data analytics for Spark, Hadoop, etc.
+- Big data analytics for Spark, Hadoop, etc.

 ### Kinesis
-Managed alternative to Apache Kafka
+- Managed alternative to Apache Kafka

-Streaming tool
+- Streaming tool

-Logs, metrics, IoT, click streams, stock prices, gaming data
+- Logs, metrics, IoT, click streams, stock prices, gaming data

-Data is replicated to 3 AZs
+- Data is replicated to 3 AZs

-Choose a partition key that is high distributed (prevent hot partition)
+- Choose a partition key that is high distributed (prevent hot partition)

-Consumer
+- Consumer
     - KCL - Kinesis Client Library - uses DynamoDB to track workers

-Service Types:
+- Service Types:
     - Kinesis Streams
         - Data is stored in Shards, you can add more Shards to scale
         - Stores data for 24 hours, up to 7 days
         - Consumers can store data in DynamoDB, RDS, S3, etc.
     - Kinesis Firehose
         - Data is analyzed as it streams in (Lambda)
         - Data is not stored but can be output to S3, ElasticSearch, etc.
     - Kinesis Analytics
         - Can analyze the data on the fly

 ### Glue
-Fully-managed ETL
+- Fully-managed ETL

-Prep data for analytics
+- Prep data for analytics

-Serverless
+- Serverless

-Automated code generation
+- Automated code generation

-Glue Data Catalog: metadata of the source tables
+- Glue Data Catalog: metadata of the source tables

 # Management and Governance